 ICARP Climate Services

-The Integrated Climate Adaptation and Resiliency Program supports California climate adaptation practitioners and communities by providing climate services such as actionable guidance, decision support tools, and technical assistance, including the following State-funded resources:
+The Integrated Climate Adaptation and Resiliency Program supports California communities and climate adaptation practitioners by providing Climate Services such as actionable guidance, decision support tools, and technical assistance.

-The Adaptation Clearinghouse (ResilientCA.gov) is a centralized database of information and resources to assist state, regional, and local decision makers and planners in planning and adapting to climate change.
-The Clearinghouse was established through Senate Bill 246 (Wieckowski, 2015) alongside the ICARP Technical Advisory Council to support integrated, science-based climate resilience decisions, planning, and implementation at all governance levels.
-Resources include example plans and projects, curated case studies, scientific studies, tools and data, guidance documents, and more.
-All resources can be explored and filtered by climate impact, geographic location, topics of interest, and other custom search features.
+The Adaptation Clearinghouse is a centralized library of information and over 1000 California-specific resources for adapting to climate change.
+Public Resources Code 71360 (Senate Bill 246, 2015) established the Clearinghouse to support holistic, science-based climate resilience decisions, planning, and projects across local communities, regions, and the State.
+Clearinghouse resources include toolkits and templates, example plans and projects, curated case studies, scientific studies, tools and data, guidance documents, and more.
+You can filter resources by climate impact, geographic location, topics of interest, and more.

 Cal-Adapt is the State’s climate change data download and visualization platform.
 Anyone can access Cal-Adapt to explore local climate change impacts on the Local Climate Change Snapshot Tool, download climate projection data with the data download features, and explore other data visualization tools.
 Cal-Adapt is useful for learning about and documenting how climate change will impact your local climate in the future in different scenarios – This is particularly useful for those who are assessing their risk and vulnerability.